BAMresearch/gnss-visual-inter-robot-tracking/README.md

 For more details, see the paper linked above and the files in this repo.

+# Test Run Demo Videos
+These videos show two test runs with different amounts of GNSS drift.
+The relative darkness and color shift is due to the fixed exposure settings of the camera which are optimized for the target illumination.

+Test run with small GNSS inaccuracies (2x speed):
+<video src="https://github.com/user-attachments/assets/0db5ddd8-eb01-4a5f-a65e-7d67b83bdf55" width="500"></video>

+Test run with large GNSS inaccuracies (2x speed), corresponds to data from paper:
+<video src="https://github.com/user-attachments/assets/3c99a29c-a41c-4225-bf6b-1deca380de7c" width="500"></video>

 # Files Overview
 Note: some of these files integrate into a broader system which is out of the scope of this paper and will be published later.
 They are therefore not self-contained, directly-runnable implementations.
 * `mavlink-router-pixhawk-lordv_1.conf`: configuration file for mavlink-router, sensor robot